lmstudio-ai/venvstacks/README.md

 Virtual Environment Stacks for Python
 =====================================

+Machine learning and AI libraries for Python are big.
+Really big.
+Nobody wants to download and install multiple copies of [PyTorch](https://pypi.org/project/torch/) or [CUDA](https://pypi.org/project/cuda-python/) if they can reasonably avoid it.

+``venvstacks`` allows you to package Python applications and all their dependencies into a portable, deterministic format, *without* needing to include copies of these large Python frameworks in every application archive.

 The `venvstacks` project uses Python's `sitecustomize.py` environment setup feature to chain together three layers of Python virtual environments: